jheagle/si-funciona/README.md

 </dd>
 </dl>

-<a name="module_functionalHelpers"></a>
+<a name="module_siFunciona"></a>

-## functionalHelpers
+## siFunciona
-All of the functionalHelpers system functions for stringing together functions and simplifying logic.
+All of the siFunciona system functions for stringing together functions and simplifying logic.

 **Version**: 1.0.0
 **Author**: Joshua Heagle <joshuaheagle@gmail.com>